-It was widely published that the makers of the movie Sri Siddhartha Gautama spent a colossal sum of money on the epic film but I am confused as to what areas in the film the money was spent.
+It was widely published that the makers of the movie Sri Siddhartha Gautama spent a colossal amount of money on this epic? film but I am confused as to what areas in the film the money was spent.
 Film looks like a low budget miscarriage of a movie rather than an epic movie.
-I regret the decision I took to watch the movie though I expected this type of a disappointment after seeing the list of names of the movie cast in the papers.
+I regret the decision I took to watch the movie though I expected this type of a disappointment after seeing the list of names of the cast in the papers.

 There is no flow in the story which has a lot of abrupt incidents that are not connected well, similar to Professor Sunil Ariyarathna’s Kristhu Charithaya.
 Now that our filmmakers have made mockeries of both the Christ’s story and that of the Prince Siddhartha, they are left with only few other religious leaders’ life stories to mess up with.

-Makeup and clothes don’t look attractive and I am curious if the clothes for the movie were bought at Pettah cloth sellers to cut the budget.
+Makeup and clothes don’t look attractive and I am curious if the clothes for the movie were bought from the hawkers at Pettah to cut the budget.
 The clothes don’t look suitable for a royal family at all.

 So is the music of the movie.
 The background music is disastrous and there is not a single song in the movie that became a hit showing how poor the music composer was.
 Same can be said about the amateurish dance items of the film.
 I didn’t see the beauties that were in the history books in the royal dancing troupes.
 They were ordinary women with very poor dancing skills.